jonathas/todo-service/README.md

 # To Do management service

-An API in GraphQL for managing To Dos
+A GraphQL API for managing To Dos

 ## Features